alvin-kiveu/TECHBLOG/Miktotik-PPPoE-Config.md

 This tutorial will guide you on how to configure a Mikrotik router to work as a PPPoE server.
 PPPoE (Point-to-Point Protocol over Ethernet) is a network protocol used to establish a direct connection between two nodes on an Ethernet network.
 It is commonly used by ISPs to manage customer connections.

+You can watch the video tutorial on [YouTube](https://youtu.be/VCpSEDARLg4?si=cMwheN0cWYIU3Oap).

 ### Step 1: Configure the Mikrotik Router